-- Regular inspections
+- Regular inspections,

-- Belt or chain tensioning
+- Belt or chain tensioning,

-- Belt tracking and more
+- Belt tracking.

 And remember – the main goal of this type of maintenance is to prevent problems before they happen, so don’t wait until something goes wrong to start your program!

 One often-overlooked aspect of conveyor maintenance is cleanliness.
-A build-up of dust, dirt and other debris can cause all sorts of problems, from clogged bearings to misaligned pulleys.
+A buildup of dust, dirt, and other debris can cause all sorts of problems, from clogged bearings to misaligned pulleys.
 Not to mention, it can also be a safety hazard for your employees.
 Make sure that your conveyor system is regularly cleaned to keep it running smoothly and safely.

-Sometimes it is not the conveyor system itself that needs to be improved but the conditions in which it is operating.
+Sometimes it is not the industrial conveyor belt system itself that needs to be improved but the conditions in which it is operating.
 Excessive dust or fumes and extreme temperatures and humidity can all take a toll on your system – and your product.

-- Install air filtration or ventilation systems
+- Install air filtration or ventilation systems,

-- Use enclosures or covers to protect your system from the elements
+- Use enclosures or covers to protect your system from the elements,

-- Monitor temperature and humidity levels, and make changes as necessary
+- Monitor temperature and humidity levels, and make changes as necessary,

-Making even small changes to the environment in which your conveyor operates can have a big impact on its performance.
+- Making even small changes to the environment in which your conveyor operates can have a big impact on its performance.